syne-tune/syne-tune/docs/source/tutorials/basics/basics_randomsearch.rst

   attributes are used, you get the *or* combination.
 * Everything comes together in the ``Tuner``.
 Here, we can also specify ``n_workers``, the number of workers.
 This is the maximum number of trials which are run concurrently.
-For the local back-end, concurrent trials share the resources of a single instance (e.g., CPU cores or GPUs), so the effective number of workers is limited in this way.
+For the local backend, concurrent trials share the resources of a single instance (e.g., CPU cores or GPUs), so the effective number of workers is limited in this way.
 To ensure you really use ``n_workers`` workers, make sure to pick an instance type which caters for